Tokyo hosts 4-country gymnastics meet to test COVID safety

-TOKYO (AP) — Gymnasts from the United States, China, and Russia will join counterparts from Japan in a one-day meet on Sunday in Tokyo, believed to be the first international sports event in the country since the Olympics were postponed seven months ago.
+TOKYO (AP) — Gymnasts from the United States, China and Russia will join counterparts from Japan in a one-day meet on Sunday in Tokyo, believed to be the first international sports event in the country since the Olympics were postponed seven months ago.

-The meet itself involving 30 gymnasts is largely meaningless.
-What’s important is for Japanese government and Olympic officials to show that foreign athletes can enter Japan safely and not spread COVID-19.
+The meet involving 30 gymnasts is largely meaningless.
+What’s important is for Japanese government and Olympic officials to show that foreign athletes can enter the country safely and not spread COVID-19.

 This is another step in attempting to illustrate that Tokyo will be able to hold next year’s Olympics — even without a vaccine — in the midst of a pandemic.

+“I have no worries with the venue and there are no restrictions inside of the gym.
+I feel very comfortable being in the venue,” Russian gymnast Angelina Melnikova said.
+“My only problem is my life inside the hotel.
+I was surprised that I can’t walk freely even inside the hotel.
+I wanted to have a tour in Tokyo, but it is impossible to do that this time and I totally understand.”

 About 2,000 fans will be allowed to attend the meet at the iconic Yoyogi Gymnasium, which was the venue for swimming in the 1964 Tokyo Olympics.
-It will be the venue for handball when the Olympics open on July 23, 2021.
+It will be the venue for handball at next year’s Olympics.

-Last weekend a Japanese professional baseball team filled a 30,000-seat stadium to show that fans could attend events safely.
+Last weekend, a Japanese professional baseball team filled a 30,000-seat stadium to show that fans could attend events safely.

 The Olympics are gigantic and another story.